Sai Baba of Shirdi: Final years and death (Samadhi)

-In August 1918, Shirdi Sai Baba told some of his devotees that he would soon be "leaving his mortal body".
-Towards the end of September, he had high fever and stopped eating.
+In August 1918, Sai Baba told some of his devotees that he would soon be "leaving his mortal body".
+Towards the end of September, he had a high fever and stopped eating.
 As his condition deteriorated, he asked his disciples to recite holy texts to him, although he also continued to meet visitors.
-He died on 15 October 1918, the same day as that year's Vijayadashami festival.
+He died on 15 October 1918, coinciding with the Vijayadashami festival.
 His remains were interred at Buti Wada in Shirdi, which later became a place of worship that is known today as Shree Samadhi Mandir or Shirdi Sai Baba Temple.

 Teachings and practices

 Sai Baba opposed all persecution based on religion or caste.
-He was an opponent of religious orthodoxy – Christian, Hindu and Muslim.
+He was an opponent of religious orthodoxy – Christian, Hindu, and Muslim.

 Sai Baba encouraged his devotees to pray, chant God's name, and read holy scriptures.
 He advised Muslims to study the Qur'an and Hindus to study texts such as the Ramayana, Bhagavad Gita and Yoga Vasistha.
 He instructed his devotees and followers to lead a moral life, help others, love every living being without any discrimination, and develop two important features of character: faith (Shraddha) and patience (Saburi).
 He criticised atheism.

-In his teachings, Sai Baba emphasised the importance of performing one's duties without attachment to earthly matters and of being content regardless of the situation.
+In his teachings, Sai Baba emphasised the importance of performing one's duties without attachment to earthly matters and of being content in all situations.
 In his personal practice, he observed worship procedures belonging to Islam; although he did not engage in regular rituals, he allowed the practice of Salah, chanting of Al-Fatiha, and Qur'an readings at Muslim festival times.
 Occasionally reciting the Al-Fatiha, Baba enjoyed listening to mawlid and qawwali accompanied by the tabla and sarangi twice daily.

 Sai Baba interpreted the religious texts of both Islam and Hinduism.
 He explained the meaning of the Hindu scriptures in the spirit of Advaita Vedanta, with a strong emphasis on the path of bhakti (devotion).
-All three of the main Hindu spiritual paths — Bhakti Yoga, Jnana Yoga, and Karma Yoga — influenced his teachings.
+All three of the main Hindu spiritual paths – Bhakti Yoga, Jnana Yoga, and Karma Yoga – influenced his teachings.